Huma123456/FakeNewsProject/README.md

   4.Random Forest
   5.Decision Tree

-Then after an ensemble file is produced using above 5 agorithmic files having extension '.py'
+Then after an ensemble file is produced using above 5 agorithmic files having name "ensembled".

+There are 2 directories for the project files, In which format you like the code ,files are being uploaded :)

 ---------------------------For more details, have a look at my Youtube Channel-------------------- https://www.youtube.com/playlist?list=PLrjJjRRSflKss7FNMkDCNh9rnEEjV0O6i

-REGARDS
+Happy CODING;)

+REGARDS!!!!!!